-Following the trend Robinhood and other online brokers had set, Webull wanted their app to be accessible to everyone, and so did away with all trading fees.
+Following the trend set by Robinhood and other online brokers, Webull wanted their app to be accessible to everyone, and so did away with all trading fees.

 However, most of the new, free brokerages that were popping up focused almost SOLELY on new investors.
 As such, most lacked any advanced trading or research features.